AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-non-date-based.md

 ---
-title: Using the Cohort Report Builder for Non-Date Based Cohorts
+title: Cohort Report Builder for Non-Date Based Cohorts
-zendesk_id: 360021791071
+description: Learn to group users by a similar activity or attribute.
 ---
+# Cohort Report Builder for Non-Date-Based Cohorts

 Our [Cohort Report Builder](../dev-reports/cohort-rpt-bldr.md) has been great at helping merchants study how different subsets of users behave over time.
 In the past, the Cohort Report Builder was mainly optimized for grouping users by a common **cohort date** (i.e., the set of all customers who made their first purchase in a given month).
 The Non-Date Based Cohort feature now gives you the power to group users by a similar activity or attribute.
 Take a look at a few use cases for this feature.